Eugene Bullard: Peekskill riots

-In 1949, a concert held by Black entertainer and activist Paul Robeson in Peekskill, New York to benefit the Civil Rights Congress resulted in the Peekskill riots.
+In 1949, a concert by Black actor, singer and activist Paul Robeson in Peekskill, New York, to benefit the Civil Rights Congress ended in the Peekskill riots.
 These were caused in part by members of the local Veterans of Foreign Wars and American Legion posts, who considered Robeson a communist sympathizer.
 The concert was scheduled to take place on August 27 at Lakeland Acres, north of Peekskill.
 Before Robeson arrived, however, a mob attacked the concert-goers with baseball bats and stones.
 Thirteen people were seriously injured before police put an end to it.
 The concert was then postponed until September 4.
 The rescheduled concert took place without incident, but as concert-goers drove away, they passed through long lines of hostile locals, who threw rocks through their windshields.

 Bullard was among those attacked after the concert.
 He was knocked to the ground and beaten by an angry mob, which included members of the state and local law enforcement.
-The attack was captured on film and can be seen in the 1970s documentary The Tallest Tree in Our Forest and the Oscar-winning documentary narrated by Sidney Poitier, Paul Robeson: Tribute to an Artist.
+The attack was captured on film and can be seen in the 1970s documentary The Tallest Tree in Our Forest and in the Oscar-winning documentary narrated by Sidney Poitier, Paul Robeson: Tribute to an Artist.
 None of the assailants were prosecuted.
 Graphic pictures of Bullard being beaten by two policemen, a state trooper, and a concert goer were published in Susan Robeson's biography of her grandfather, The Whole World in His Hands: a Pictorial Biography of Paul Robeson.